Defect-induced supersolidity with soft-core bosons: Results

-The obtained phase diagram, shown in Fig.\ref{fig1}, reveals a rich spectrum of phases with varying interaction strength and density.
-At small densities $R_{\rm c}^2\rho\lesssim 0.5$ we find two phases: a superfluid and an insulating triangular crystal composed of $N_{\rm s}=N$ singly occupied sites, being $N_s$ and $N$ the number of sites and the total number of particles, respectively.
-The observed lobe structure of this crystalline region is readily understood by noticing that at very low densities, i.e. large inter-particle distances $\bar{r}=1/\sqrt{\pi \rho}>R_{\rm c}$, the physics is dominated by the long-range tail of the interaction potential, $V\sim1/r^6$.
-For a fixed interaction strength $U\gtrsim 35$, we thus find a first order liquid-solid quantum phase transition with increasing $A\rho$, consistent with previous work on Bosons with power-law interactions \cite{bdl07,abk07,mpw07,oal11}.
-However, in marked contrast to such systems, here the repulsion weakens as the particle distance approaches the soft-core radius $R_{\rm c}$ and declines dramatically beyond the turning point $R_{\rm o}=(5/7)^{1/6}R_{\rm c}$.
-Consequently, the crystal melts again for increasing density ($\bar{r} < R_{\rm o}$) leading to a reentrant superfluid.
-Indeed, the resulting insulating lobe is centered around the density at which $\bar{r}=R_{\rm o}$, as indicated in Fig.\ref{fig1}.
+{\bf Small particle densities.} At small densities $R_{\rm c}^2\rho\lesssim 0.5$ we find two phases: a superfluid and an insulating triangular crystal composed of singly occupied sites, that is, where the number of lattice sites, $N_{\rm s}$, equals the particle number $N$.
+The observed lobe structure of this crystalline region is readily understood by noticing that at very low densities, that is, large inter-particle distances $\bar{r}=1/\sqrt{\pi \rho}>R_{\rm c}$, the physics is dominated by the long-range tail of the interaction potential, $V\sim1/r^6$.
+For a fixed interaction strength $U\gtrsim 35$, we thus find a first order liquid-solid quantum phase transition with increasing $A\rho$, consistent with previous work on bosons with power-law interactions \cite{bdl07,abk07,mpw07,oal11}.
+In particular, the location of the liquid-solid phase transition for very low densities coincides with that for pure van der Waals interactions.
+With increasing density, however, the average inter-particle spacing, $\bar{r}$, approaches the soft-core radius $R_{\rm c}$ and drops to values for which equation (\ref{eq:pot}) strongly deviates from pure $\sim1/r^6$ interactions and levels off below the turning point $R_{\rm o}=(5/7)^{1/6}R_{\rm c}$ .
+As a result of the decreasing repulsive inter-particle forces, the crystal melts again for increasing densities.
+As indicated in Fig.\ref{fig2}, we indeed find a re-entrant superfluid at particle densities for which $\bar{r} < R_{\rm o}$.\\

-A distinctive consequence of the soft-core interaction is that the energy cost for forming close particle pairs is bound by $V_0$.
-This potentially enables the formation of crystalline phases with $N > N_{\rm s}$ above a critical density where doubly occupied lattice sites become energetically favorable upon increasing the lattice constant.
-As expected for a triangular crystal, the lattice constant decreases as $a=(\sqrt{3}\rho/2)^{-1/2}$ at small densities.
-However, around $a\approx1.4\,R_{\rm c}$ it increases again and settles to a density-independent value of $a_{0}\simeq1.6\,R_{\rm c}$ upon further increase of $\rho$.
-The corresponding volume of the unit cell $A=\sqrt{3/4}a_0^2$ provides a measure of the lattice occupancy $N/N_{\rm s}=A\rho$, which is shown in Fig.\ref{fig1}.
-The transition to cluster crystals occurs at $A\rho\approx1.5$, which indeed coincides with the critical density for crystallization of the reentrant superfluid phase.

-Around this density, a thin region of phase separation is found to lay in between the cluster crystal and the superfluid phase.
-Fig.\ref{fig2}(b) shows a typical example for the particles density in this region.
-Two distinct coexisting phases can be recognized: a crystal phase with exactly two particles per site (upper part of the figure), and a superfluid phase (lower part).
-We have carefully checked that the occurrence of this phase-separated state is not an artifact of the simulations, by performing accurate annealing and by choosing different initial conditions, such as random and different crystalline configurations.